Rainbow Optimist Club

 Bettering the lives of LGBT2Q+ rural youth, their families, and their communities in Elgin, Middlesex, and Oxford Counties.

 Drag Storytime is offered in rural settings.
-Local Drag performers sing songs and read stories which acceptance, inclusion and diversity.
+Local Drag performers sing songs and read stories which promote acceptance, inclusion and diversity.

 Creating a Safer Space for the LGBT2Q+ Communities: